 Managing your money carefully and paying all of your bills on time can also help you protect your credit.

-If you’re looking to take better control of your finances, SoFi Money® can be a good place to start.
+If you’re looking to take better control of your finances, SoFi Checking and Savings® can be a good place to start.

-SoFi Money is a cash management account that allows you to track your spending right in your mobile dashboard, and makes paying bills easy with electronic bill pay.
+SoFi Checking and Savings is a checking and savings account that allows you to track your spending right in your mobile dashboard and makes paying bills easy with electronic bill pay.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.